merin86/husman-moderna/README.md

 ## Acknowledgment

 I would like to thank my mentor, Jubril Akolade, for all the help he has given me.
+I also want to thank Kay Welfare, who always answered questions during the production.

 For help with manual testing:

 - Annika Magnusson
 - Anthony Oweleke
+- Bengt Liljenroth
 - Björn Johansson
 - Cecilia Magnusson
 - Klas Magnusson